NinaMikhelson/AI-Test-Docs/README.md

 - as a centralized multi-tenant application shared by many hosts
 - a docker sidecar (if running in Kubernetes or similar)

-The application starts an HTTP server listening on port 8080 (or otherwise, as specified in config)
+The application starts an HTTP server listening on port 8080 (specified in config)

 ## API Specification
 Parse date and amount from check image: